cfw-guide/dsi.cfw.guide/docs/get-started.md

 Flipnote Lenny is an exploit utilizing the Flipnote Studio application.

-This exploit is better suited for standalone usage, and recommended if you do not plan on installing Unlaunch (explained in the Memory Pit section on this page.)
+If you have Flipnote Studio and do not plan on installing Unlaunch (explained above), this exploit is recommended as using Memory Pit causes issues in some games and homebrew.

 You can always install Unlaunch later if you decide later on that you want it.